 Memory - Sets the Java heap size, which is the amount of memory allocated by McIDAS-V at startup.
 Use the first bubble to choose a percentage of available memory, or use the second bubble to enter a specific value.
 The new amount of memory will be saved and used in subsequent sessions.
+Note that the value in the text field is an approximate amount of memory for McIDAS-V to use, meaning the actual value seen in the Main Display may be slightly different.
 For more information, see the Setting Memory Usage section in Downloading and Running McIDAS-V.